secre-alt/secre-alt/ReadMe.md

 <!-- 💼 About Me -->
 <div align="center">
-  🔭 I’m currently a BS Information Systems student and club president of <b>The Vector</b>.
+  🔭 I’m currently a BS Information Systems student.
   🌱 I’m exploring full-stack development with Django, Vue.js, and PHP.
   🎨 I also do digital arts and custom merchandise design.
 </div>